kevsmithpublic/MameAppleTV/README.md

 - Drag the rom zip file into the resource folder in the xcode project so they are copied to the device (Should appear as files in Build Phases/ Copy Bundle resources)

-Includes initial support for AppleTV remote if no controller available.
+Includes initial support for AppleTV - WIP, playing game to see what works

 Areas that need work

 - Sound - fix arm64 assembler which has been commented out
 - Apple TV remote support